 Only the ‘cream of the crop’ is chosen for our 1887 range.
 Loins are vigilantly assessed on strict criteria; marbling, colour, firmness, maturity and texture.
 Our skilled butchers then apply our distinctive processes, butchery and maturation techniques to give you a consistently high quality product, in true Danish Crown style.

-We offer a full portfolio of beef products within our 1887 British meat range, including steaks, burger patties, mince, short-rib, brisket and more.
+We offer a full portfolio of beef products within our 1887 British Meats range, including steaks, burger patties, mince, short-rib, brisket and more.
 Our skilled butchers understand the complexity of each cut and how to achieve the result you’re looking for.
 As with our regular product ranges, we offer a bespoke specification creation service and encourage a direct chef-to-butcher dialogue to ensure the products are tailored to you.

 We believe there are three important stages to creating the perfect steak; the selection, the maturation and the butchery.

-Maturation, or the aging of beef, has really taken the interest of the culinary world for both chefs and diners alike.
+Maturation, or the ageing of beef, has really taken the interest of the culinary world for both chefs and diners alike.
 Consumers are taking a genuine interest in how their steak was aged and interesting methods can offer a compelling point of difference on a menu.
 Our 1887 British loins can be dry-aged in our 200-year old Himalayan salt rock chamber, for your preferred number of days.
-Perfection takes time; the salt rock helps to dehumidify the aging environment, breaking down the meat fibres to enhance a rich sweet taste and develop beautiful tenderness.
+Perfection takes time; the salt rock helps to dehumidify the ageing environment, breaking down the meat fibres to enhance a rich sweet taste and develop beautiful tenderness.

 Butchery is one of the oldest crafts in the world and is an industry in which innovation meets tradition to create a trade full of character, team work and ownership.
 Our butchers have the skill and experience to understand the complexity of each loin, giving chefs precise, uniform steaks every time.